saber-hq/stable-swap/stable-swap-anchor/README.md

 # stable-swap-anchor

-Anchor-compatible SDK for the StableSwap program.
+Anchor bindings for the StableSwap Rust client.